 Measure out your bricks (mine are about 7.75″ by 2.75″) on your wall (or whatever else you are faux bircking).
 I used a level to first draw the horizontal lines with a pencil, and then used it to draw the vertical ones.
 This is by far the most tedious part of the process, and the least fun.
 But hang in there and the end result will be well worth your effort!

 TIP: Your bricks absolutely do not have to be exactly the same size – mine most definitely aren’t!
-They actually have more variation than I even realized (some are 2.25″ wide, others 2.9″!), but once it’s all completed, you won’t even notice.
+They actually have more variation than I even realized (some are 2.25″ wide, others 2.9″!).
+You won’t notice once it is all completed, though!
 Besides, real bricks have tons of variation, so it will only enhance that real brick look!

 As you can see, I did a vertical row of bricks directly above the fireplace opening – honestly I kind of just estimated those – I knew I needed them so go a certain distance across, so I taped the ends and then estimated the bricks in between – again, it’s not an exact science!